band/bashlibs/SimpleVersion.md

 $ backup file.txt
 ```

-produces a separate (i.e. not *linked*) file in the backup directory,
+produces a separate (i.e., not *linked*) file in the backup directory,
 with the same name and modification time.
 More on the link idea later.

 ``` example